High-Dimensional Analysis of Gradient Flow for Extensive-Width Quadratic Neural Networks: Main Results

 Therefore, even an extensive-width student (with $\kappa > 0$) is able to recover this small teacher with a number of observations $n \ll d^2$, but interpolation only arises at $n = \Theta(d^2)$.
 In addition, we have the values:

-This value of $1/4$ is already present in \citep{erba2025nuclear}.
+This value of $1/4$ is already present in the work of \citet{erba2025nuclear}.
 In comparison, \citet{sarao2020optimization} derived an interpolation threshold $n = 2d$ in the case of a rank-one teacher.
 As we do not recover this result when taking the $\kappa^* \to 0$ limit, this suggests the presence of different regimes depending on the scaling between $m^*$ and the dimension.